-The number of reported deaths pa is 2378 (2024 data) Accordingly we appoint our senior coroner with a salary on a full-time basis.
+The number of reported deaths pa is 1716 (2024).
+Accordingly, we appoint our Senior Coroner with a salary on a full-time basis.

-The salary will include payment for out of hours availability by agreement.
+The salary will include payment for out of hours availability by agreement (i.e. organ donation, faith deaths, out of England removals).

-Hull City Council is looking for an exceptional candidate with excellent proven organisational, management and efficiency skills, as well as experience of exercising sound judgement and communicating effectively.
-You will work closely with the local authority to ensure the running of an efficient coroner service that puts the bereaved at the heart of the service.
+Shropshire and Telford & Wrekin Councils are looking for an exceptional candidate with excellent proven organisational, management and efficiency skills, as well as experience of exercising sound judgement and communicating effectively.
+You will work closely with Shropshire Council (as the lead authority) to ensure the running of an efficient coroner service that puts the bereaved at the heart of the service.
 Collaborative working with the local authority, the police and other stakeholders is essential.